Preparing for your studies

 Your responses will be available in your student record and visible to your Student Support Team.
 You may want to discuss them with your Student Adviser.
 We will also get back in touch by email in a few weeks to highlight key resources and support that we think would be of interest to you, based on the responses you give.

 You will need access to your University Microsoft 365 account to access this form.
-This form will be open until Friday 27 September.

 Please note this is not the place to disclose any important personal information that you have not disclosed before (e.g. a disability) or any important or urgent information you need a response to - please contact the Student Support Office directly for such matters.